simpleweb/ansible-haproxy/README.md

-# Ansible HAProxy Role for Debian Wheazy
+# Ansible HAProxy Role for Debian Wheezy

 This role achieves a good level of SSL security as tested by [SSLLabs](http://ssllabs.com/ssltest/).